zanedb/club-notifications/README.md

 # Club Notifications API [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fzanedb%2Fclub-notifications)

-Notifications API for Clubs, sort of an alternative to Remind.
-It takes an Airtable base, and sends a message via both SMS and email to all students, via Twilio and SendGrid respectively.
+### What is this?

+This is a [Vercel serverless API](https://vercel.com/docs/serverless-functions/introduction) that, by HTTP request, will text and (optionally) email your message to every record in an Airtable base, similar to [Remind](https://www.remind.com)'s notification system.
 I built this for & use it at my [Hack Club](https://hackclub.com)!

+### How does it work?

+It uses the [Airtable API](https://airtable.com/api) to fetch all records, processes them, and then uses the [Twilio API](https://www.twilio.com/docs/sms) to send SMS messages and the [SendGrid API](https://sendgrid.com/solutions/email-api/) to email.

 ## Usage